uselagoon/machinery/utils/config/README.md

 ## Users

 Users are where you can define one or more users.
-Users are assigned to a context, and contan information related to how clients will authenticate with a context.
+Users are assigned to a context, and contain information related to how clients will authenticate with a context.
 Users are linked to a context, and they can be changed between contexts too.
 This way its possible to have multiple accounts to use without needing to define multiple contexts.
 You just update the context with a different user as needed.

 Users contain the following information